priyaprabhakar07/githubactions/README.md

 ## Project on Kubernetes, github actions and load testing

+## Latest updates

+- Templates used for application and implemented using helm
+- sanity checks added
+- Added load test for whole system
+- Removed usage of sleep

 ## How I approached the task:
 1. Tested http-echo setup in Docker locally